The Voice of Greece season 5

 The fifth season of the Greek Cypriot reality talent show The Voice of Greece premiered on October 2, 2018 on Skai TV.
 Based on the reality singing competition The Voice of Holland, the series was created by Dutch television producer John de Mol.
 It is part of an international series.

 On September 19, 2017, Skai TV confirmed that the presenter, the backstage host and the coaches of the previous season would return.

-Lemonia Beza is the winner of the season from Team Kostis Maraveyas.
+Lemonia Bezais was announced as the winner of the season, marking Kostis Maraveyas's third consecutive and final win as a coach.
+Also, for the first time in The Voice of Greece's history, a stolen artist went on to win the entire season.

 Selection process

 The Pre-Auditions or Pre-Casting begins from Thessaloniki and ended in Athens.